Benefits Of Hauling For RLS Logistics

 (C) Recording Food Shipment Temperature.
 Carrier shall verify the temperature of Food Shipments before loading.
 Carrier must write the recorded temperature on the shipping document used by the parties for the pick-up, transport, or delivery of goods, including without limitation any Bill of Lading.
 In the event Carrier is unable to verify the temperature due to restrictions imposed by the shipper, consignor, or due to the physical circumstances of loading,

-Carrier is excused from performing such verification.
+Carrier is excused from performing such verification so long as Carrier notifies RLS in advance of transporting the Goods.
 The foregoing exception shall not relieve Carrier of compliance with any other provision of this Section 5.

 (D) Equipment.
 Carrier represents and warrants that all equipment (as defined in the Food Safety Laws and herein) used in transporting Food Shipments is in safe and sanitary condition and appropriate for performance of the services for Food Shipments, including but not limited to ensuring that the equipment is free from contamination, pest infestation, and evidence of prior cargo that could render the Food Shipments unsafe.
 If Carrier transports partial load (LTL) shipments, Carrier shall conduct appropriate inspections and take necessary actions upon receiving the first shipment and each subsequent shipment to ensure that (i) The equipment remains in safe and sanitary condition; (ii) Any Food Shipments will not be contaminated by any previously or subsequently loaded cargo; and (iii) The temperature of any temperature-controlled Food Shipment will not be materially disrupted.
 When required by and as specified in shipper’s instructions or shipping document, Carrier must ensure that the cold storage compartments are prepared for safely transporting the Food Shipments.
 Carrier must set temperature controls to pre-cool mechanically refrigerated cold storage compartments before offering equipment with auxiliary refrigeration units for transportation of Food Shipments requiring temperature control and set the operating temperature to ensure the Food Shipments at all times are maintained at the temperature set point or within the temperature range specified on the shipper’s instructions or shipping document.